Frequently Asked Questions

-We provide a variety of services including counseling for individuals and couples, crisis intervention; groups and workshops; classroom presentations; campus-wide consultation with student groups, staff, and faculty; and referrals to the community.
+We provide a variety of services including counseling for individuals and couples, crisis intervention, groups, workshops, classroom presentations, campus-wide consultations, presentations to student groups/staff/faculty, and referrals to the community.

-Students who are currently enrolled at SSU and have paid their student health fee as a part of registration fees are eligible for our services.
+Currently enrolled SSU students that have paid the mental health fee (part of the registration fees) are eligible for our services.
 (This does not include Extended Education and Open University Students.)
-For people wishing couples/partner counseling, both individuals must be enrolled SSU students.
+For couples/partner counseling, both individuals must be enrolled SSU students.

 What can I talk with my counselor about?

 Your counselor will act as a facilitator to help you express your concerns and what may be troubling you.
-They will ask you questions to try to understand your concerns.
-You are free to express any concerns that you would like to address during counseling.
+They'll ask questions to try to understand your concerns.
+You're free to express any concerns that you would like.
 Sometimes you may know quite clearly “what’s bothering you,” and your counselor will help you develop new strategies for dealing with these problems.
-At other times you may have general feelings of being “anxious,” “depressed,” or “unmotivated.”
-Your counselor can help you begin to clarify these feelings by asking questions and offering feedback about what he/she is hearing or observing.
+At other times you may have general feelings like being “anxious,” “depressed,” or “unmotivated.”
+Your counselor can help you begin to clarify these feelings by asking questions and offering feedback about what they're hearing or observing.